timurgordon/P2P_RMB_protocol/README.md

 # P2P_RMB_protocol
-A Peer-to-Peer communication protocol for Remote Message Bus
+A Peer-to-Peer communication protocol for Reliable Message Bus

-The purpose of this project is to establish a completely decentralized, peer to peer communication protocol for RMB Clients and Agents.
+The purpose of this project is to establish a completely decentralized, reliable, peer to peer, efficient and scalable communication protocol for "digital twins" using RMB Clients, Vlang RMB Handlers, Rust engines and reliable message busses.
+The aim is that through this protocol we can limit the amount we rely on distributed ledgers and blockchain only for currency accounting, and thus be able to build truly decentralized solutions that use data efficiently and can scale easily.

 ## Infrasture

 - The RMB is the communication agent
+- The RMB Client is a client side script to send RMB messages to digital twins from UIs.
-- Vlang handlers translate RMB messages to actions in Rust
+- Vlang handlers translate RMB messages to actions in Rust, thus allowing multiple Domain Specific Languages to be built on top without necessitating modifications to the rust underlayer.
-- Rust Agents communicate with aggregators and other Rust Agents
+- Rust engines communicate with aggregators, and other Rust engines directly or through gossip protocols.
-- Rust Blockchain Engine is the endpoint for executing blockchain operations
+- Rust Blockchain Engine is the endpoint for executing blockchain operations.

 ### Reliable Message Bus

-The remote message bus is a bus for messaging between RMB clients and agents.
+The reliable message bus is a bus for messaging between RMB clients and agents (message handlers).

 - RMB Client: lives in browser, relays message to rmb agent over tf grid.
 - RMB Agent: lives in node, users own agent, can relay message to other agent.